 The breeding of Harlequin Danes for Mantle Great Dane puppies can bring forward mismarked Mantle Great Dane pups.
 You can also get Fawn Mantle, Mantle Merle Great Danes in addition to many other possibilities.

 Mantle Great Dane and Harlequin

 Mantle Great Danes are frequently used for breeding Harlequin Great Danes.
 Breeders use this cross to produce Mantles or Harlequins as this cross has advantages.
-As the process ensures no white Great Dane puppies in the litter.
-This defect is common in Harlequin x Harlequin litters.
+The process ensures no white Great Dane puppies in the litter.
+Which is a common defect in Harlequin x Harlequin litters.

 Mantle Great Dane Puppies

 Mantle Great Dane puppies are likely to be born, by breeding Harlequin or Mantle Danes.
 Breeding harlequins will produce Mantle Great Dane puppies, as well as harlequins, merles, and mismarked blacks.
 Interestingly, a mantle x mantle breeding will not produce harlequins, all pups will be mantle with occasional mismarked blacks.

 Mantle Great Dane is a beautiful Great Dane color.
 The dogs depict a brilliant contrast of Black and White colors on the face.
 Which generally helps the dog in perfectly exhibiting the calm and gentle demeanor of a Great Dane.
 Moreover, its sanguine appearance also accentuates by the black blanket coat.